shnCanos/fumo_engine/README.md

 > demo game to showcase my idea for an interesting gravity based platformer. meant to showcase fumo engine's functionality and also for prototyping a possible future game idea.

 Final note:
-> fumo engine is just meant to lay groundwork and add enough functionality to allow me to make a proper finished 2d platformer in the future, it is not meant to be used by other people.
+> fumo engine is just meant to lay the ground work and add enough functionality to allow me to make a proper finished 2d platformer in the future, it is not meant to be used by other people.